MI-AFP/tutorials/tutorials/05_functions-typeclasses.md

 When we talk about "currying", in Haskell it has (almost) nothing to do with dishes or spices.
 A famous mathematician and logician [Haskell Curry](https://en.wikipedia.org/wiki/Haskell_Curry) (the language is named after him) developed with others technique called currying: *translating the evaluation of a function that takes multiple arguments (or a tuple of arguments) into evaluating a sequence of functions, each with a single argument*.
 Technically, the original author of this is [Moses Schönfinkel](https://en.wikipedia.org/wiki/Moses_Sch%C3%B6nfinkel), so sometimes you may even come across a very nice name ["Schönfinkelization"](http://www.natansh.in/2012/07/27/schonfinkelization/).

-Curyying can be achieved in all functional programming languages, but Haskell is special in that *all functions are curried by default*, similarly to pure lambda calculus.
+Currying can be achieved in all functional programming languages, but Haskell is special in that *all functions are curried by default*, similarly to pure lambda calculus.
 Let's se how we parenthesize function types:

 ```haskell
 myFunc1 :: a ->  b -> c